WPManageNinja/wpsocialninja-docs/guide/social-reviews/airbnb-configuration-social-reviews-wp-social-ninja.md

 ![airbnb platform 5](/guide/public/images/social-reviews/airbnb-configuration-social-reviews-wp-social-ninja/airbnb-platform-5-scaled.webp)

 You can fetch up to **100 reviews** for each business on your site.
-If you’re using the **free version of WP Social Ninja**, you can fetch a maximum of **5 Airbnb reviews**.
+If you're using the **free version of WP Social Ninja**, you can fetch a maximum of **5 Airbnb reviews**.

 However, downloading reviews sometimes might take some time.
 If you want, you can delete this account by clicking on the **Cross** icon.

-You can even include additional business accounts when clicking the **Add More Business **button.
-Just enter the business name the same way as before &amp; click the **Save **button.
+You can even include additional business accounts when clicking the **Add More Business** button.
+Just enter the business name the same way as before &amp; click the **Save** button.

 You can also check out - **[Social Reviews](./social-media-reviews-wp-social-ninja)**